Diversity Recruitment and Your Company Brand

 - 62 percent of job applicants say they would turn down an offer from a company that did not support DEI.

 Without effective messaging on diversity recruitment efforts, employers will increasingly be out of the running when it comes to hiring top talent.
-More than ever, effective hiring strategies depend on focused diversity recruitment efforts and diversity branding that conveys a clear and consistent commitment to DEI values.
+More than ever, effective hiring strategies depend on focused recruitment efforts and diversity branding that conveys a clear and consistent commitment to DEI values.

 Each element of DEI needs to be addressed to create a meaningful diversity hiring and diversity branding strategy.
 These definitions are a good starting point: